-The Best (and Worst) Song From Every Eagles Album
+The Best Song From Every Eagles Album

 Eagles rose to fame in the '70s with a canny combination of Glenn Frey's city-slicker R&B with Don Henley's country-fried rockabilly.

 Later, they dove headlong into rock.
 Fans responded by sending every one of their records to platinum status.
-But, as you'll see in this rundown of the Best (and Worst) Song From Every Eagles Album, a lot happened along the way – a whole lot.
+But, as you'll see in this rundown of the best song from every Eagles album, a lot happened along the way – a whole lot.

 Fellow bandmates came and went.
 Bernie Leadon was the last to join, and the first to leave.
 Randy Meisner followed, then Don Felder, many years – and a long-hoped-for reunion – later.
 Timothy B. Schmit and Joe Walsh eventually formed a sturdy foursome with Frey and Henley that lasted until Frey's sudden death.